Dear members of the Celestia community!

 Project’s home page is located at https://vk.com/celestiaorigin

-- Artyom Goncharov aka Art Blos - founder and head of the project, chief add-on developer and group administrator;
+- Artyom Goncharov aka Art Blos — founder and head of the project, main developer and tester of the collection;

-- Askaniy Anpilogov aka Askaniy - textures, objects and location data, group moderator;
+- Askaniy Anpilogov aka Askaniy — creator of textures, models and locations, document translator, main helper with ideas;

-- Anton Sobolev aka Vision - project promotion and support.
+- Anton Sobolev aka Vision — help with deep space objects.

 - 9 planets (including a hypothetical one);